Ja4V8s28Ck/Personal-Expense-Tracker-Application/README.md

 ### Docker

 <img src="_resources/629c20b332a090d680dface57413914f.png" width=125 alt="Docker LOGO">
-Docker is a virtualizing environment which is used to run multiple OS embarked inside a single hardware processor.
-Docker virutualizes OS rather than virtualizing hardware like in VM/HyperVisor.
-These dockers are structurually similar to VM/HyperVisor but unlike it, dockers are fast, lightweight, sandbox and easy to deploy.
+Docker is a virtualization environment which is used to run multiple OS embarked inside a single hardware processor.
+Docker virtualize OS rather than virtualization hardware like in VM/HyperVisor.
+These dockers are structurally similar to VM/HyperVisor but unlike it, dockers are fast, lightweight, sandbox and easy to deploy.
 Docker engines uses small functional units called containers which are simply micro-computers, they have their own memory, network & dependencies.
 These micro-computers can be as powerful as you want it to be.
 So, How does these stuff work so fast?? and be light-weight??
 Here is the catch...
-These are purely OS based which means, a linux kernel based docker can only create and use a linux based container.. they cant support anyother OS, but recently an year ago Microsoft came up with WSL as a solution to this problem.
+These are purely OS based which means, a Linux kernel based docker can only create and use a Linux based container.. they cant support any other OS, but recently an year ago Microsoft came up with WSL as a solution to this problem.

 ![Differences between a VM and Docker](_resources/123213123131.png)

 - installing docker

   `apt install docker.io`

 #### Creating and Working with Docker